Indian Domestic Airlines May Reduce Flights, the Government May Reinstate Capacity Caps: Report

-The industry insiders predict that the government may limit domestic capacity at 80% by the end of the week, down from the current 100%, owing to a surge in COVID-19 cases.
+The government may cap the domestic capacity of Indian airlines at 80% by the end of the week, down from the current 100%, owing to a surge in COVID-19 cases.